DW-Tas/A4T/README.md

 ### Print settings
 Parts are meant to be printed in 0.2mm layer heights, 0.25mm first layer should be OK.
 Other layer heights will cause the built-in supports to fail or fuse to the printed part.<br/>
 Print settings will depend on your printer setup / filament used / phase of the moon/etc.<br/>
-The parts are not pre-scaled for any particular filamen type.
+The parts are not pre-scaled for any particular filament type.
 You will need to tune the filament you use for correct shrinkage compensation to get good results.
 Development was done with multiple brands of ASA and ASA-CF filaments (each individually tuned).<br/>

-General voron-like settings are a good starting point for 0.4mm wall widths (four walls, 5 top/bottom layers and 40% infil).<br/>
+General voron-like settings are a good starting point for 0.4mm wall widths (four walls, 5 top/bottom layers and 40% infill).<br/>
 The print setup was tested with 0.5mm nozzle printing 0.55mm line widths with 3 walls and 40% infill with good results.<br/>

 You're printing a toolhead, not a trinket or a toy.
 You should be aiming for high strength with strong layer adhesion.
 I.e. print it slower/hotter if you have bad layer adhesion.
 It doesn't matter if it takes over 2 hours to print the main body.<br/>